 What is the REACH Program?

 The REACH Program is housed inside of University Career Services, working in tandem with the department to assist students with disabilities in making the transition from university life to the world of employment.
 This transition is an exciting process of career exploration and development, which should begin early in the educational process.
-REACH facilitates this exploration and development by offering the following services:
+REACH can help you:

 - Get ready for job interviews.

-Students who are interested in furthering their career exploration are invited to contact the REACH Program Manager:
+Students who are interested in furthering their career exploration are invited to contact the REACH Advocate:

 C. Tyler Briggs, MRC, CRC